x

 Replace Damaged Seals: Replace any damaged seals with new ones of the same size and type to maintain proper sealing and functionality within the fork assembly.

-Reassemble the Air Spring Assembly: If the air spring assembly was disassembled, reassemble it exactly, ensuring correct alignment and lubrication before reinstalling it into the lowers.
+Reassemble the Air Spring Assembly: If the air spring assembly was disassembled, reassemble it precisely, ensuring correct alignment and lubrication before reinstalling it into the lowers.

 Reattach the Lowers: securely fasten the lowers to the crown using the appropriate torque specs to ensure proper alignment and stability of the fork assembly.

-Conduct Testing: perform several compression tests on the fork to be sure it’s functioning smoothly and absence of leaks.
+Testing: perform several compression tests on the fork to be sure it’s functioning smoothly and without leaks.
 This will ensure the fork operates optimally under various riding conditions.

 Front fork servicing is a technical task that requires specialized tools and expertise.
 If you're uncertain about any aspect of the process or encountering difficulties, get assistance from a professional mountain bike mechanic to ensure proper servicing and maintenance of your bike.
 Ride on!